GBAF Logo

 BRUSSELS, May 28 (Reuters) - The European Commission wants governments to buy chips made by EU startups as it seeks to reduce Europe's reliance on U.S. and East Asian products, a document seen by Reuters shows.

-EU tech chief Henna Virkkunen will on June 3 lay out details of the latest attempt to develop and control critical technologies and services, which has been driven mainly by tensions with the United States and China and their dominance in these areas.
+EU tech chief Henna Virkkunen will, on June 3, lay out details of the latest attempt to develop and control critical technologies and services, which has been driven mainly by tensions with the United States and China and their dominance in these areas.
 Europe makes about 10% of global semiconductors.

 While the Chips Act focused on supply side measures, the Chips Act 2.0 will focus on the demand side, the EU document said.

-Demand Accelerators and Offtake Agreements
+Demand Accelerators and Innovation Procurement

 "Through Demand Accelerators, the Chips Act 2.0 will also aim to boost the use of EU-designed and EU-made chips by linking suppliers with users via offtake agreements and a demand forum," the document said.